ChibiKev/Image-Processing-Projects/Source Code/README.md

+# Source Code and Executables

-These are the Source Code and Executables provided to the class
+These are the source code and executables files  provided to the class